saniko/Universal-React/README.md

 Additional read on the subject:
 [React.js server-side rendering optimization with component memoization and templatization](https://github.com/walmartlabs/react-ssr-optimizatio)
 [Electrode modules](https://github.com/docs-code-examples-electrode-io/express-react-redux-webpack)

-Additional issue is that potentially, client code can break the server...
+3. Client code can break the server...
 When we share the code base, there is always the possibility of client code breaking the server.<br>